Kyuuhachi/Aureole/guide/src/guide/dialogue.md

 - `#001F` - The `F` specifier sets the portrait that is shown next to the text.
   It refers to the file `h_kao###._ch`[^kao] (顔 *kao* is Japanese for "face").

+- A more in-depth tutorial on text formatting can be found in [Appendix A](../text-format.md);

 - `{wait}` - Tells the game to wait for the user to press a key before continuing.
 You'll see this one on almost every dialogue box.